codelion/LRMTokenEconomy/report/report.md

 This report systematically investigates these observations.
 We confirm this trend to be generally true, but observe significant differences depending on problem domain.

+TL;DR: *Closed models (OpenAI, Grok-4) optimize for fewer tokens to cut costs, while open models (Deepseek, Qwen) use more tokens, possibly for better reasoning.
+Open weight models use 1.5-4x more tokens than closed ones (up to 10x for simple knowledge questions), making them sometimes more expensive per query despite lower per token cost.
+OpenAI leads in token efficiency for math.
+Among open models, llama-3.3-nemotron-super-49b-v1 is most efficient, while Magistral models are outliers with exceptionally high token usage*

 ## Why is it of interest to measure token efficiency?

 Token efficiency is a critical metric for several practical reasons: